Graduation Frequently Asked Questions

 - What is a Graduation Adviser?

-- How do I know who my Graduation Adviser is and how do I contact him/her?
+- How do I know who my Graduation Adviser is and how do I contact them?

-- Your graduation adviser's name and contact information is printed on the front page of your graduation evaluation.
-Appointments are not necessary to speak with your graduation adviser; each graduation adviser provides convenient telephone advising to all graduation candidates.
+- Your graduation adviser's name and contact information is on the front page of your graduation evaluation.
+Appointments are not necessary to speak with your graduation adviser; each graduation adviser provides convenient telephone and/or email advising to all graduation candidates.
+Please make sure you provide your RedID when contacting a graduation adviser so that they can access your record and respond to you promptly.

 - When can I participate in the commencement ceremony?

-- Commencement ceremonies are held once a year at the end of the spring semester for students who graduated in December of the previous year, and candidates for May or August graduation.
+- Commencement ceremonies are held once a year at the end of the spring semester for students who graduated in December of the previous year, and candidates for May or August graduation of the current year.

-- When will I receive information about the graduation ceremony?
+- When will I receive information about the commencement ceremony?

 - Commencement information is available on the SDSU Commencement website in the middle of the fall semester.
-The Commencement Brochure will be mailed to your current address on file with the SDSU WebPortal in early spring.
+The Commencement brochure will be mailed to the address listed in the SDSU WebPortal in early spring.

 - Will I receive my diploma at the commencement ceremony?

-- No. Diplomas will be mailed to the diploma mailing address indicated on your web portal at the time the order is placed.
+- No. Diplomas will be mailed to the diploma address indicated in your SDSU WebPortal at the time the order is placed.
+Diplomas are ordered only after the degree has been officially posted to the SDSU record.

 - Will my name be listed in the commencement program if my information is confidential?